Carbon Offsets Projects

 Grotegut Dairy Farm is a 3,900 milk-cow operation located in Newton, Wisconsin.
 The farm installed two anaerobic digesters – one in March 2009 and one in early 2011 – to control its emissions of biogas, a greenhouse gas (GHG).
 The digesters separate solids from the digester effluent using two screw presses.
 Devices capture and combust the biogas to remove it as a greenhouse gas (GHG).
 Combustion occurs in one boiler, two lean-burn engines, and two open flares.
 Project activities reduce greenhouse gas emissions and also provide renewable electricity for the farm and grid

-To learn more about Grotegut, visit their Facebook page.
+To learn more visit Grotegut's Facebook page.

 San Juan Lachao